Fighting In The Dark

 The Reframe is me, A.R.
 Moxon, an independent writer.
 Some readers voluntarily support my work with a paid subscription.
 They pay what they want—more than the nothing they have to pay.
 It really helps.

-If you'd like to be a patron of my work, there's a Founding Member level that comes with a free signed copy of one of my books and thanks by name in the acknowledgement section of any books I publish.
+If you'd like to be a patron of my work, there's a Founding Member level that comes with a free signed copy of one of my books and thanks by name in the acknowledgement section of any future books.

 As much as possible, we should do things fascists cannot do.